denfromufa/pyorcy/README.rst

 There is another way to use the pyorcy package via its `pyorcy` utility::

-  $ time pyorcy -v --python --module examples/module_main.py 1000
+  $ time pyorcy -v --python examples/module_main.py 1000
   Running via Python mode
   n = 1000 f = 5250000.0 time: 0.528s